eliseomartelli/eliseomartelli.it/_posts/2020-10-30-ipados_review.md

 ##Wish List

 I wish Apple took the developer market more seriously with the iPad.
-A built-in U**NIX shell** would make me very happy.
+A built-in **UNIX shell** would make me very happy.
 Another wish would be better **conferencing** app support on the iPad since only FaceTime can use the popup view.

-Overall, The iPad is proving as a **powerful** device to learn, create, and consume on.
+Overall, The iPad is proving a **powerful** device to learn, create, and consume on.
 It's making me **curious** about iOS in general.
 The iPad is a device that I'm more than happy using.
 I don't see it parting away from my digital life anytime soon.